omaralsanea/Project-4-frontend/README.md

 - Profile picture/avatar for each user.

 # Key Takeaways
-Building Sway was a great way to build my knowledge of Python, as well as of relational databases (SQL).
+Building IntelliHench was a great way to build my knowledge of Python, as well as of relational databases (SQL).
 Creating another React front-end further deepened my ability in this area, especially having employed useRef and useContext for the first time.
 Whilst Django felt a little limiting at times compared to MongoDB/Mongoose, its ability to create a functioning back-end so quickly and efficiently means that I will continue to delve deeper into it.